yokoffing/Betterfox/README.md

 To further harden Firefox:
 1) **Hide the referrer** between sites by changing [`network.http.referer.XOriginPolicy`](https://github.com/yokoffing/Betterfox/blob/e66a549985f6b0db4b14226904b8c09eaaea998f/Securefox.js#L982-L991) to `1`.
-   * Note: This will break embedded Instagram posts.
+   * Note: This breaks embedded Instagram posts and logins to Bing.
 2) **Clear browsing data** on shutdown ([sanitize on close](https://github.com/yokoffing/Betterfox/blob/99f2e860633f307781ddb73d792358ad1bec6af5/Securefox.js#L409-L434)).
    * You can **allow exceptions** if you want to stay logged in to some sites:
       1) Go to *Settings → Privacy & Security → Cookies and Site Data → Manage Exceptions*